PandiPanda69/edu-isen-tp-ap4/2025/TP6-DFIR.md

 You are going to prepare this remediation plan with all the actions you think important to improve the company security.
 The board may approve or not your plan depending on the relevance of your proposals and the budget.
 Even if they are not technical, they can easily challenge your propositions so be sure to provide enough information to help them in their decision.

-The _CandyRiver_ company is employing 125 people approximatly in France and the Netherlands.
-The revenue in 2023 of the company was 26M€ and they expect a growth of 5% of their revenue for 2024.
-The EBITDA is around 6% with 7M€.

 The table below shows you a quick example of what is expected (you can adapt it regarding your needs).